 You can get your child into exploring her environment using whatever sight and hearing she has – and all of her other senses.
 This will help spark her curiosity about the world around her.

 Many professionals and support services can help you and your family if your child has deafblindness.

 Learning as much as possible from your specialists will help.
 Don’t be afraid to ask lots of questions.

-If you need more information about deafblindness, good places to start are Able Australia, the Senses Foundation and the Royal Institute for Deaf and Blind Children.
+If you need more information about deafblindness, good places to start are Able Australia, the Senses Australia and the Royal Institute for Deaf and Blind Children.